lorenzotomada/NS_continuation/tutorial.md

 ```
 As usual, the check on `first_iteration` is needed to impose the correct set of DBCs.

-Moreover, we assume that at the first step the initial guess is the zero vector, so we assign `dst=newton_update` and we apply nonzero DBCs.
+Moreover, we assume that at the first step the initial guess is the zero vector, so we assign `dst = newton_update` and we apply nonzero DBCs.

-The following updates satisfy homogeneous DBCs, so that the operation `dst+=newton_update` returns a vector which satisfies the correct set of DBCs.
+The following updates satisfy homogeneous DBCs, so that the operation `dst += newton_update` returns a vector which satisfies the correct set of DBCs.
 ```cpp
     while ((first_iteration || (current_res > tolerance)) && line_search_n < max_n_line_searches)
     {